Experience the winter bucket list in Calgary and go ice skating at Bowness Park Lagoon. It’s the most scenic outdoor rink and you’ll have a blast!

 - Parking is limited and hard to find during the weekend, so you might have to circle around the parking lot for a bit (parking on the street before the entrance to Bowness Park is only for residents with permits)

-Lace up and have fun!
+Lace up and have fun ice skating at Bowness Park!

 Winter activities in Calgary